KrotosBenjamin/KrotosBenjamin.github.io/pages/research-program.md

 #### Sex differences and schizophrenia
-Schizophrenia is a complex neuropsychiatric disorder with sexually dimorphic features, including differential symptomatology, drug responsiveness, and male incidence rate.
+Schizophrenia is a complex neuropsychiatric disorder with sexually dimorphic features, including differences in symptoms and drug responsiveness, as well as higher incidence rates among males.
 To date, only the prefrontal cortex has been studied in large-scale transcriptome analyses for sex differences in schizophrenia.

 ![sex diff overview]({{site.url}}/assets/images/sex_diff_overview.png)